vietcodecamp/vietcode2017/lecture_notes/Exercises/lesson_2_finished.md

 ```

 ## Upper Case
 * Write a script that yells back at you whatever you tell it.
-You will use `upper()`
+You will use `upper()`.
+You can put some bad word to the end, but don't tell anyone.
 ```python
 vstup = input("Co delas ")
 odpoved = vstup.upper() + "!!!"